msc24x/hunter/README.md

-# Hunter
+# HUNTER_
 ### Host or Participate in coding challanges
 A competition platform that allows not only to participate in various competitions and challanges, but also gives anyone the ability to host their own competition.

 ## Development server

-Run `ng serve` for a dev server in ./Hunter/ Navigate to `http://localhost:4200/`.
+Run `ng serve` for a dev server in `./Hunter/` Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Make sure the MySQL service is running on your machine before running the node server.

-Run `npm start` for backend server in ./Hunter/server/ to listen to api requests from `http://localhost:4200/`
+Run `npm start` for backend server in `./Hunter/server/` to listen to api requests from `http://localhost:4200/`

 ## Build